sasawat/OneUpload/README.md

 # OneUpload
 Uploads a single file or recursively uploads a directory to Microsoft OneDrive

 This was written mainly because I wanted to play around with cURLpp.
-It's not actually substantially better than just using libcurl, though it does look more fancy and objecty.
+It's not actually substantially better than just using libcurl, though it does look more fancy and objecty, the underlying workings of libcurl show through pretty strongly.

 #Building: